 Different types of intervention do very different things.
 Charities which promote economic growth can be assessed by the increase in household income per dollar donated.
 Charities which work to prevent climate change can be assessed by carbon emissions averted per dollar.
 Part of our research is into ways to compare these different types of improvements.
 To do so, we look at the impact on people’s happiness and their ability to take control of their lives.

-Our research on this so far has consistently shown health interventions to be the most effective at improving people’s lives.
+We currently believe that health interventions are the most effective at improving the lives of people in developing countries.
 As a result, although we still investigate other areas, health interventions are our primary focus.

 Comparing health charities

-The most useful measure of health interventions is the concept of “Quality-Adjusted Life Years” or QALYs, which is standard in health economics and used by organisations such as the UK’s National Health Service and the Panel on Cost-Effectiveness in Health and Medicine in the USA.
+One useful measure of health interventions is the concept of “Quality-Adjusted Life Year” or QALY (and the related "Disability-Adjusted Life Year" or DALY), which is standard in health economics and used by organisations such as the UK’s National Health Service and the Panel on Cost-Effectiveness in Health and Medicine in the USA.

 In brief, if an intervention gives one person one extra year of life at full health, it gives them one QALY.
 A year of less than full health will be some fraction of a QALY, depending on the severity of the impairment (measured by things like the person’s ability to move about freely, to care for themselves, and to carry out their usual activities without pain or anxiety).

 One of the primary goals of our research into global health